NYUCCL/psiTurk/README.md

    [here](https://requester.mturk.com/).
 3. In a terminal, install psiturk by typing `pip install git+git://github.com/NYUCCL/psiTurk.git@dev`.
-3. To use our example experiment, check out the repository by typing `git clone -b dev git://github.com/NYUCCL/psiTurk.git` or download it [as a zip file](https://github.com/NYUCCL/psiTurk/archive/master.zip).
-You can modify this experiment to create your own.
-4. Move into the repository with `cd psiturk`.
+3. To use our example experiment, make a new directory and issue the command `psiturk-setup-example`.
 5. Start the dashboard by typing `psiturk`.
 The dashboard should pop up in a browser window.
-6. Enter your AWS account information under the "AWS Info" tag.
+6. To launch the experiment server, click the "on" button next to the word "server" in the upper-right-hand corner.

 *Note*: If you are just testing the server without posting your HIT to Amazon, you can see the experiment at the following link: